Ayesha-Siddiquaa/Javascript/README.md

 # JavaScript

 Welcome to the JavaScript Code Repository!
-This repository contains various JavaScript files covering a wide range of topics, from basic syntax and control flow to advanced concepts like DOM manipulation, events, object-oriented programming, and more.

 ## Table of Contents